RuiZhang2Penn/Shinning/README.md

 # Shinning
-React JS based Starlink Trajectory Visualization
+A React JS based Starlink Trajectory Visualization

 ● Developed a visualization dashboard using ReactJS and D3 to track satellites in real-time based on geo-location